Chirag-ahir/JAVA-All-Basic/README.md

 what is the difference between inner class and nested class?<BR>
   In Java programming, nested and inner classes often go hand in hand.
 A class that is defined within another class is called a nested class.
 An inner class, on the other hand, is a non-static type, a particular specimen of a nested class.Mar 6, 2017

+what is static block in java ?<br>
+Static block in Java is a group of statements that gets executed only once when the class is loaded into the memory by Java ClassLoader, It is also known as a static initialization block.